Ratter-Studios/Stockholm1646-Builds/README.md

 2. **Extract the whole folder** somewhere on your drive.
 3. Launch `Stockholm1646.exe`.

-> [!IMPORTANT]
-> Our builds are not code-signed, so Windows will most likely greet you with a blue **"Windows protected your PC"** box.
-Click **More info → Run anyway**.
-If your antivirus quarantines the folder instead, allow it or unpack somewhere else.

 > [!TIP]
 > Want a ping the moment a build lands?
 Hit **Watch → Custom → Releases** at the top of this page.